How to create the perfect infographics for all your presentations

 In a presentation, tables and charts can be dangerous.
 Use too many, and you’re likely to leave your audience bored, tired or confused.

 Infographics can help solve this problem.
 When executed well, an infographic can turn complex data into a story that’s entertaining and easy to understand.
-Here are some tips on how to design the ideal infographic — one that’s clever, creative and clearly gets your message across.
+Here are some tips on how to create the perfect infographic — one that’s clever, creative and clearly gets your message across.

 Study the content carefully